jwlsimeus123/jwlsimeus123/README.md

 - 👋 Hi, I’m @jwlsimeus123
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Azure Cloud Services
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me at jwsimeus@hotmail.com

 <!---
 jwlsimeus123/jwlsimeus123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.